hfp/xconfigure/config/cp2k/README.md

 make clean
 ```

 <a name="libint-and-libxc-dependencies"></a>The second step builds LIBINT (1.1.6 recommended, newer version cannot be used).
-This library does not compile on an architecture with less CPU-features than the target (e.g., `configure-libint-skx-gnu.sh` implies to build on Skylake or Cascadelake server).
+This library does not compile on an architecture with less CPU-features than the target (e.g., `configure-libint-skx-gnu.sh` implies to build on "Skylake" or "Cascadelake" server).

 ```bash
 cd $HOME